haltu/picafinna/README.md

 * **`parentElement`** &nbsp;&mdash;&nbsp; *Element*
   * Default value: `document.body`.
   * Override the parent element for the picker.
 Can be useful if you are implementing a custom inline picker.
+  * Modifying this will make picafinna block element instead of modal
 * **`documentOverride`** &nbsp;&mdash;&nbsp; *Document*
   * Default value: `document`.
   * Override the document object for the picker.